DomWilliams0/name-needed/.planning/backlog.md

 * better entity selection
 	* click and drag to select multiple
 	* multiple clicks in the same place to iterate through overlapping entities
+	* list of society members in UI to click instead
 * persist ui state over restarts (open treenodes, toggled debug renderers etc)
 * interactive terminal to replace/extend dev ui
 	* custom log! handler to show warnings and errors